welcoming change: an autumn equinox ritual to reflect and recommit to our intentions

 Try this simple ritual on your own:

-Take some time upon waking on the Equinox—this Saturday, September 25—to relax and pause.
+Take some time upon waking on the Equinox—Monday, September 22—to relax and pause.
 Have an index card and a pen with you.

 You can either do a few moments of conscious breathing or a full yoga and meditation practice.
-(If you join my new Autumn practice series or free meditations on Fridays, you can return to Equinox replay.)
+(You’re welcome to try my free Big Fall Reset: Chakra & Vagus Nerve Attunement practice.)

 After centering yourself, contemplate the question: What do you have gratitude for this year?
 What are the obvious and not-so-obvious blessings this year?
 Then write your answer on one side of the index card.